 Pet Supply Stores

-In general, both national chains and local pet supply stores generally welcome all leashed, well-mannered dogs.
+Pet supply stores are almost always dog-friendly.
 These can be great “starter” stores if your dog is new to shopping–since other shoppers will understand if your dog’s behavior isn’t picture perfect!

 - Pet Supplies Plus